franmassimino/altocv/docs/prd/next-steps.md

 ## UX Expert Prompt

 ```
-I have a comprehensive PRD for AltocV2, an AI-powered CV builder with a three-pillar architecture:
+I have a comprehensive PRD for AltoCV, an AI-powered CV builder with a three-pillar architecture:
 conversational AI editor, live preview, and Figma-inspired design panel.
 The product focuses on
 helping professionals create ATS-optimized CVs through natural conversation, visual customization,
 and smart import/export features.